-If you know your dog rapidly gets unsettled when you are out, it’s time to go back to basics.
-Follow the steps recommended for leaving a new puppy alone for the first time – though be aware it can take an adult dog much longer to learn that it’s okay once they have got the idea that it’s something to fear.
+If you know your dog quickly gets unsettled while you are out, it’s time to go back to basics.
+Follow the steps recommended for leaving a new puppy alone for the first time – though be aware it can take an adult dog longer to learn that it’ll be okay to be on their own for a short while.
 Severe cases of separation anxiety will need professional help.
 Speak to your vet first, and they can recommend an accredited behaviourist once your dog has a clean bill of health.

 After the holidays: getting your dog back into your normal routine

 Holidays, like Christmas and Easter, usually mean you have more time to spend with loved ones – your dog included.
 But what happens once the holiday is over and life goes back to normal?